Everything about alcohol addiction. What is it, what are the symptoms and what to do.

 The treatment for alcohol addiction at Castle Craig

-In our Castle Craig we have more than 20 years of experience in treating patients who are addicted to alcohol.
-This starts with a detoxification period.
+At Castle Craig we have more than 20 years of experience treating patients addicted to alcohol.
+This starts with one detoxification period.
 Cognitive behavioral therapy (CBT) is a proven method of preventing addiction relapse.
 CBT is actually aimed at challenging negative thoughts and is used to help alcohol addicts to abstain from it alcohol and other substances.

 Check the page about 'Our Treatments'for more information about our various alcohol addiction programs.